 A number of sites were assessed to consider whether they would be appropriate for allocation in the Staverton Neighbourhood Plan.
-These include sites that were submitted through the West Northamptonshire SHLAA and found to be suitable, available and viable for development; and through the DDC's Call for Sites and the Staverton Neighbourhood Development Plan Committees' Call for Sites process.
-This includes sites that subsequent to the 2012 SHLAA were found to be available through the Staverton Neighbourhood Plan Call for Sites.
+These include sites that were submitted through the West Northamptonshire SHLAA and found to be suitable, available and viable for development; and through the Neighbourhood Plan Steering Group's 'Call for Sites'.
+This includes sites that subsequent to the 2012 were found to be available through the Staverton Neighbourhood Plan Call for Sites.